-The Mackle Company, Inc.
+The Mackle Company, LLC

 To the home of The Mackle Company

-Celebrating over 100 years and four generations of doing business in Florida!
+Over 100 years and four generations of doing business in Florida!

 Founder